IBM/cloud-native-starter/documentation/OS4Requirements.md

 $ sudo systemctl restart docker
 ```

-I am running Fedora, the last command to restart the Docker daemon may be different on your distribution.
+I am running Fedora, the path and the command to restart the Docker daemon may be different on other distributions.

 #### Mac